Better Than Life: Plot

-Following on from Infinity Welcomes Careful Drivers, Lister, Rimmer and the Cat have discovered a cache of 'Better Than Life' headbands in one of the sleeping quarters.
+Following-on from where Infinity Welcomes Careful Drivers let-off, Lister, Rimmer and the Cat have discovered a cache of 'Better Than Life' headbands in one of the sleeping quarters.
 They fantasize that they board the Nova 5 and use its Duality Jump drive to return to Earth.

 The messages on his arm cause Lister to realize that he is in the game, and he confronts Rimmer.
 They travel to Denmark and meet with the Cat.
 While discussing how to get out, Kryten arrives and explains how they started playing, and to leave they need only want to leave, but their subsequent attempts to escape fail because the game lures them in.

-All four live out their ideal fantasies until Rimmer's massive self-loathing causes his subconscious to rebel, which had built up his life only so that it can bring him down later.
+All four live out their ideal fantasies until Rimmer's massive self-loathing causes his subconscious to rear its ugly head and rebel, which had built up his life only so that it can bring him down later.
 His company crashes obliterating him financially on the day of his wedding; his ex who has taken up with his brother walks back into his life on the same day, and although she was a complete sociopath during their previous relationship, he is unable to resist his lust and elopes with her.

 During their escape the two are caught by a bailiff who repossesses Rimmer's body, as although he previously had had wealth beyond compare, for tax reasons it had saved a few dollar-pounds to hire it.
 As purely a sound wave he is sent to prison unable to do anything other than bounce off the soundproof padded walls.
 Following a prison break with his cell mates, he ends up trapped with a pair of violent criminals and transferred into the body of a female prostitute.

-Subject to their misogynistic views he starts to regret some of his own attitudes to women in the past.
+Subject to their misogynistic views, Rimmer starts to regret some of his own attitudes to women in the past.
 He fears for his own safety as he would be unable to defend himself, trapped as he is in the body of a woman, against a man and so submits no matter how humiliated he becomes.

 After their supply of cash has run out Rimmer is forced to go on the game.
 Following a confrontation with a vying customer, Rimmer remembers how Kryten explained that in order to escape the game, one has to want to escape and that an archway would appear to exit through.
 Incapacitating the would be customer, Rimmer makes a break for it visualizing the exit.
 Reaching the archway a mere yard ahead of one of the violent criminals who had been acting as pimp, he passes through, only to bounce back again to be accosted by the violent criminal.
 Fortunately there is a cop present who has witnesses the scene, and, gun drawn and stood prone behind the hood of his car, tells the would be pimp to leave the lady alone.
 The violent criminal reaches for his gun, but the cop reacts quicker, shooting him dead.